-Provider Rating: Most program-level credit enhancement is provided by a counterparty with a related rating consistent with the rating of the ABCP.
-A change in the counterparty rating may affect the credit rating of the ABCP.
+Provider rating: Program-level credit enhancement is typically provided by a counterparty with a related reference point consistent with the rating of the ABCP.
+A change in the counterparty reference point may affect the rating of the ABCP.

-Form of Enhancement: The form of the program-level credit enhancement can affect the amount available.
+Form of enhancement: The form of the program-level credit enhancement can affect the amount available.
 A letter of credit, which is the most common form, may be drawn unconditionally.
-A hedge or swap contract may have limits on when it can be drawn.
+A hedge or swap contract may have limits on when it can be drawn and when cash is available.
 A cash collateral account can be affected by the assets held or the institution holding the funds.
-A liquidity facility may provide full support, but will not fund if the conduit is insolvent.
+A liquidity facility may provide full support but will not be available if the conduit is insolvent.

-Amount of Enhancement: Both the minimum amount of enhancement and the total amount of enhancement are important when carrying out our analysis.
+Amount of enhancement: Both the minimum amount of enhancement and the total amount of enhancement are important when carrying out our analysis.
 If the conduit is new, or is being wound down at some point, only the minimum amount of program-level credit enhancement may be available.
 If the conduit's portfolio is large and diverse, the total amount of credit enhancement relative to the largest and average deal size provides protection against unanticipated loss.

-Evaluating the Effect of Program-level Credit Enhancement: In some ABCP conduits the credit quality of each asset, after due consideration for the support provided by the liquidity facility, is consistent with the assigned rating.
+Evaluating the effect of program-level credit enhancement: In some ABCP conduits the credit quality of each asset, after consideration for the support provided by the liquidity facility, is consistent with the assigned rating.
 In these cases program-level credit enhancement provides surplus coverage over and above the protections inherent in each asset and its liquidity facility.

 In many cases, the credit quality of one or more assets may not be consistent with the ABCP rating after consideration of the liquidity facility.
-However, the asset credit quality may be consistent, if the asset is reconsidered with additional credit enhancement up to the amount by which program-level credit enhancement would be increased when the asset is added to the conduit.
+However, the asset credit quality may be consistent if the asset is reconsidered with additional credit enhancement up to the amount by which program-level credit enhancement would be increased when the asset is added to the conduit.
 In this case the credit analysis of the conduit can be concluded at this point as each asset (after an increment of program-level credit enhancement) is consistent with the assigned rating.

 Conduit assets that are consistent with the assigned rating after considering liquidity but without considering program-level credit enhancement essentially provide a surplus which may be "allocated" to weaker transactions.
-A conduit with many highly rated assets may have enough total program level credit enhancement to support a number of assets of weaker credit quality.
+A conduit with many highly rated assets may have enough total program-level credit enhancement to support a number of assets of weaker credit quality.

-The ABCP rating is therefore supported by the credit analysis of assets, after consideration of the support provided by the liquidity facility and after allocating available program-level credit enhancement on an asset by asset basis.
+The ABCP rating is therefore supported by the credit analysis of assets, after consideration of the support provided by the liquidity facility and after allocating available program-level credit enhancement on an asset-by-asset basis.